Skip to main content

 Density reference

 Bulk density and tonnage rate for the six built-in gravel types.
-Densities are loose values typical for delivered material — compacted gravel is slightly denser.
-Always check your supplier’s spec sheet for the exact figures.
+Densities are loose values typical for delivered material.
+Compacted gravel is slightly denser.
+Check your supplier’s spec sheet for the exact figures.

 TypeDensity (lb/ft³)Tons / yd³Common use